caomenglong1/measurement-kit/include/measurement_kit/README.md

 The behavior of tasks can be greatly influenced by setting options (see below for all the available options).
 Options can either be strings, integers, or doubles.
-If you pass to an option the wrong value, the task may not fail immediately, rather it may fall later, when it discovers that the option value is not acceptable.
+If you pass to an option the wrong value, the task may not fail immediately, rather it may fail later, when it discovers that the option value is not acceptable.

 ```C